 In the first year of a Joint Honours degree programme study is split equally between the two disciplines.
 Following this you have the option to alter the balance of your study, meaning that you could change to a major-minor weighting.
 In your final year you have the option to maintain your second-year balance, switch your major subject to your other discipline or revert to an equal balance.
 If you wish, you can maintain an equal balance throughout your degree.
 This flexibility allows you to tailor the course throughout your degree programme, once you have had the time and experience to consider where your strengths and interests lie.
 The list of modules below are based on studying half of your modules (60 credits) in Anthropology and half in Political Science (60 credits).

-Political Science: In addition to choosing modules from a wide range of options, students undertake an independent research project on a topic of their own choosing.
+In addition to choosing modules from a wide range of options (there are no compulsory final year Political Scrience modules), students undertake an independent research project on a topic of their own choosing.